WordPress Taxonomy: What It Is and How to Create Custom Taxonomies

 WordPress Codex defines taxonomy as a grouping mechanism for all of your content.
 In short, it allows you to group your posts based on shared characteristics.

 Let’s say that you have a website about movies.
 Chances are you want to group the movies based on genre.
-Taxonomy allows you to do just that, thus helping users to navigate your site.
+Taxonomies allow you to do just that, thus helping users to navigate your site.

 1. Category

-The category taxonomy lets you group your post into hierarchical categories.
+The category taxonomy in WordPress lets you group your post into hierarchical categories.
 There are two different ways to group your posts via Categories.

 2. Tag